thegetty/quire-docs/content/documentation/page-content.md

 ## Format Text Content with Markdown

-The main content of your page appears after the YAML block at the top, and will be formatted in Markdown.
+The main content of your page comes after the YAML block at the top, and will be formatted in Markdown.
 Markdown is a very simple, plain text markup language that uses a few text rules to structure content for easy conversion into HTML.
 For example, a hash or pound sign at the beginning of a line makes a heading, and asterisks wrapping text turns it *italic*.

-You can read all about Markdown syntax and how it is used in Quire in the [*YAML & Markdown*](/documentation/fundamentals/) chapter of this guide.
+You can read all about Markdown syntax and how it is used in Quire in the [*YAML & Markdown*](/documentation/fundamentals/) section of this guide.
 If your source files are Microsoft Word files then we recommend using [Pandoc](/documentation/fundamentals/#microsoft-word-to-markdown-conversion) for conversion into Markdown.
 We also recommend reviewing our [Manuscript Prep](/learn/manuscript-prep/) guide when using Pandoc.

 ## Use Shortcodes to Add Features